 Julia Karen Baker, Ph.D.
 German Studies; M.A.
 German Literature; Magistra der Philosophie

-At Tennessee Technological University, Dr. Baker is the faculty liaison for the German Club, the Secular Student Alliance of Tennessee Tech (SSATTU). and the Tech LAMBDA association.
-She has taught all elementary German courses, Introduction to German Literature, courses on Berlin and Vienna, a contemporary literature course, a course on immigration, exile and the concept of alterity (together with Dr. Barnard and Dr. Groundland), a course on German film, and on German Childhood and Children's Literature.
+At TTU, I have taught all elementary German courses, Introduction to German Literature, courses on Berlin and Vienna, a contemporary literature course, a course on immigration, exile and the concept of alterity (together with Dr. Barnard and Dr. Groundland), a course on German film, and on German Childhood and Children's Literature.

-Dr. Baker always looks forward to taking students of German, as well as business and engineering students to Berlin and Hamburg during spring break and to Vienna during the summer.
+My two favorite things about TTU besides teaching, research, and service are proposing Centerstage events and taking students of German, as well as business and engineering students to Berlin and Hamburg during spring break.